-Arrangements for how the Council will interact with the Greater Manchester Integrated Care System are highlighted in the AGS Action Plan below as a continuing challenge for 2023/24.
+Arrangements for how the Council interacts with the Greater Manchester Integrated Care System are highlighted in the AGS Action Plan below as a continuing challenge for 2024/25.

-A recent internal audit review of the Council's Financial Resilience was undertaken in 2022.
+An internal audit review of the Council's Financial Resilience was undertaken in 2022.
 The objective of the audit was to ensure that adequate and effective controls are in place to minimise business risks around Financial Resilience.
 The key risks include:

-- Savings are not achieved, inaccurate or duplicated by multiple projects, thereby impacting on current and future budgets and affecting the levels of savings required on other projects. - Reduced external funding and related local budget pressures impacting on capacity to deliver preventative services and planned changes. - Insufficient return on investments, with new developments not let or occupied, or occupiers unable to meet rental charges for council properties, impacting on Business
+- Savings are not achieved, inaccurate or duplicated by multiple projects, thereby impacting on current and future budgets and affecting the levels of savings required on other projects. - Reduced external funding and related local budget pressures impacting on capacity to deliver preventative services and planned changes. - Insufficient return on investments, with new developments not let or occupied, or occupiers unable to meet rental charges for council properties, impacting on Business Rate collection, reduced income to Council and ability to fund capital spend. - Over-use of reserves, with services reliant on reserves to meet budget future deficits, leaving Council exposed to financial risk and failure to deliver MTFP. - Inability to generate additional income.